The 10 Worst Neighborhoods In Anchorage For 2022

 Then, we ranked each neighborhood in Anchorage, Alaska for each of these criteria from worst to best.

-The neighborhood with the lowest "Worst Score" ranks as the worst neighborhood of Anchorage.
+The neighborhood with the lowest “Worst Score” ranks as the most dangerous neighborhood of Anchorage.

-Read on below to learn more about these terrible places around Anchorage to live.
-Or skip to the end to see the list of all 35 neighborhoods ranked from worst to best.
+Skip to the end to see the list of all 31 neighborhoods ranked from worst to best.

 Summary: The Worst Neighborhoods Around Anchorage

-Well there you have it -- the worst of the neighborhoods in Anchorage with Downtown landing at the bottom of the pack.
+Well, there you have it — the worst of the neighborhoods in Anchorage with Midtown landing at the bottom of the pack.

-As we mentioned earlier, the neighborhoods in Anchorage aren't all bad.
-Rabbit Creek takes the cake as the best place to live in Anchorage.
+As mentioned earlier, the neighborhoods in Anchorage aren’t all bad.
+South Addition takes the cake as the best place to live in Anchorage.

 We ranked the neighborhoods from worst to best in the chart below.